Import open-telemetry dependencies

 Arize has first-class support for LangChain applications.
 After instrumentation, you will have a full trace of every part of your LLM application, including input, embeddings, retrieval, functions, and output messages.

 We follow a standardized format for how a trace data should be structured using openinference, which is our open source package based on OpenTelemetry.
+The package we are using is arize-otel, which is a lightweight convenience package to set up OpenTelemetry and send traces to Arize.

 Use our code block below to get started using our LangChainInstrumentor.